 - a.
 Director of Events ex officio and chair of the committee - b.
 One [1] director elected by the BoD ex officio and second chair of the committee - c.
 Five [5] directors elected by the BoD - d.
-Two [2] members at large elected by the BoD a.
-Shall be assigned to the voting members designated in Section 4: Membership.
+Two [2] members at large elected by the BoD

 - a.
-Research & Communications Manager ex officio

-- b.
-Member Outreach & Communications Officer ex officio
+Research & Communications Manager ex officio - b.
+Member Outreach & Communications Officer ex officio - c.

-- c.
 Executive Director ex officio

 - d.
-General Manager ex officio

-- e.
-Felicita's Pub Manager ex officio
+General Manager ex officio - e.
+Felicita's Pub Manager ex officio a.
+Shall be the chair and at least two [2] other voting members of the committee.